Britain's FTSE buoyed by earnings, mining sector rebound

 By Alistair Smout

-LONDON, Aug 5 (Reuters) - Britain’s top share index rose on Wednesday, boosted by better than expected results from Legal & General and London Stock Exchange, and by a rebound in the mining sector.
+LONDON, Aug 5 (Reuters) - Britain’s top share index rose on Wednesday, boosted by better-than-expected results from Legal and General and London Stock Exchange, and by a rebound in the mining sector.

-British insurer Legal & General was up 2.5 percent after topping forecasts with an 18 percent jump in operating profit, helped by a strong performance in the bulk annuity market.
+British insurer Legal & General rose 3.6 percent, the top FTSE 100 riser, after beating forecasts with an 18 percent jump in operating profit, helped by a strong performance in the bulk annuity market.

-London Stock Exchange Group gained 1.2 percent after beating expectations as profit after tax rose 21 percent.
+London Stock Exchange Group also beat expectations as profit after tax rose 21 percent.

-“(Earnings) benefited from both better cost control and a lower tax rate than anticipated,” Peter Lenardos, analyst at RBC Capital Markets, said in a note, adding that earnings per share came in 5 percent ahead of RBC’s forecast.

-So far this earnings season, 58 percent of FTSE 100 companies have beaten or met expectations, according to Thomson Reuters StarMine data.
+So far this earnings seasons, 58 percent of FTSE 100 companies have beaten or met expectations, according to Thomson Reuters StarMine data.

-Some earnings reports were more mixed, however.
-Standard Chartered was up 1.7 percent in a volatile session, slightly lower than before it released results in mid-morning trade.

-The Asia-focused bank fell sharply before rising as much as 6.5 percent as investors digested the update.
-The bank halved its dividend in a move that traders said was necessary to bolster its capital position.

-The index has been hindered in recent weeks by falls in mining stocks.
-However, FTSE 350 mining shares rose 3 percent, recovering from near six-year lows.
+The index has been hindered in recent weeks by falls in heavily weighted mining stocks.
+However, FTSE 350 mining shares rose 1.8 percent, recovering from near six-year lows.

 “Miners have been hit quite hard, and must’ve reached a level where some see them as attractively valued,” said Mark Priest, sales trader at ETX Capital.